IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 - **Overview:**

-&nbsp;&nbsp;&nbsp;&nbsp;GymGURU is a web application for evaluating the correctness of performing physical exercises.
+&nbsp;&nbsp;&nbsp;&nbsp;GymGuru is a web application for evaluating the correctness of performing physical exercises.
 Users put their device with an enabled camera in front of them during the exercise and receive feedback and tips on improving the technique from the application.

 &nbsp;&nbsp;&nbsp;&nbsp;A large number of people, unaware of this, due to the incorrect technique perform useless or dangerous exercises during self training.
 This application makes it possible to independently monitor the correctness of the exercises in order to avoid injury.